 Many companies and organizations embark on new initiatives to improve any number of things, including: their service, product quality, production methods and leadership.
 However, the sad reality is that too many fail in their attempts.
-All too often, these change initiatives are started with much fanfare and public pronouncements, yet end up in the evergrowing junk pile of "Flavor of the Month" programs.
-What might have been an inherently good initiative loses popular or corporate support and falls into the category of a waste of time and money; someone's "kick," spending run amok.
+All too often, these change initiatives are started with much fanfare, yet end up in the ever-growing junk pile of "Flavor of the Month" programs.

+What might have been an inherently good initiative loses popular or corporate support and falls into the category of a waste of time and money; Someone's "kick," spending run amok.
 Within a few months, the old attitudes and destructive behavior patterns return.

 Change in and of itself is not difficult.
 The challenge is in sustaining the change and weaving it into the corporate culture.
-To embark on a journey of sustained change requires answering two vital questions:

-- 1) Is it the right change? - 2) Are support systems and supportive people in place to give it a chance to succeed?
+Sustained change requires answering two vital questions: 1.)
+It is the right change?
+2.)
+Are support systems and supportive people in place to give it a chance to succeed?